The Risk of Staying in Control

 That question still matters.
 But it is no longer enough.

-We also have to ask: what is already going wrong because we do not?
+We must also ask: what is already going wrong because we do not?

 The greater risk may not be moving power too quickly.
 It may be holding power too long.

-These questions are practical.
+These are not abstract questions.
 They decide whether an organisation is changing or only sounding different.

-They also point to a more uncomfortable question about the future role of international organisations.
+They also raise a harder question about the future role of international organisations.

 The answer is not that they should disappear.
 That is too simple.
-There are still roles they can play well: raising funds, supporting coordination, managing complex donor demands, connecting local action to global advocacy, providing technical support, and helping carry risks that should not fall on local organisations alone.
+There are still useful roles to play: raising funds, supporting coordination, managing complex donor requirements, connecting local action to global advocacy, providing technical support, and helping carry risks that should not fall on local organisations alone.

-But those roles now have to be earned.
-They cannot rest on age, size, brand or habit.
+But those roles have to be earned.
+They cannot rest on size, brand or habit.

-The question is becoming simpler and sharper: is the organisation using its power to strengthen local agency, or to protect its place in the chain?
+The question is simple: are we using our power to strengthen local agency, or to protect our place in the chain?

-The test of localisation is not the language used when things are easy.
+The test of localisation is not the language we use when things are easy.
 It is what changes when money, risk and visibility are at stake.

-Localisation is easy to support when it is written as a principle.
-It is harder when a donor wants speed, when a budget is shrinking, when a compliance concern is raised, when visibility is negotiated, or when a local organisation challenges its international partner's behaviour.
+Localisation is easy to support as a principle.
+It is harder when a donor wants speed, when a budget shrinks, when compliance concerns rise, when visibility is negotiated, or when a local organisation challenges the behaviour of its international partner.

-Those moments reveal more than the strategy does.
+Those moments reveal more than strategy papers do.

 And power lent can always be taken back.

-This is why that sentence from my peer still matters to me.
+That is why the sentence from my peer still matters to me.

 “I support localisation, as long as it helps us deliver faster, cheaper, and with less risk to us.”